bwt-dev/bwt/README.md

 2. Electrum needs to be run with `--skipmerklecheck` to tolerate missing SPV proofs for transactions in pruned blocks.

+If you're running Electrum with `--skipmerklecheck`, you may also configure bwt with `--electrum-skip-merkle` to save some resource by not generating SPV proofs even when it's possible.

 ### Real-time indexing

 By default, bwt will query bitcoind for new blocks/transactions every 5 seconds.